-The Best of Kyoto, Japan: A 2 – 4 Day Kyoto Itinerary + Day Trips
+The Best 2 or 4 Day Kyoto Itinerary + Day Trips

 Out of all the places in Japan, Kyoto was the place I wanted to visit most during my time there.
 I love traditional Japanese culture and am obsessed with shrines and temples, so naturally Kyoto would be the place for me.
 During the four months I spent in Japan, I ended up visiting Kyoto on a couple of different occasions (one of which happened to be during Golden Week – a string of holidays in Japan and also a very popular travel time).
 For your convenience, I’ve condensed my adventures down to one, easy-to-follow 4 day Kyoto itinerary!